 - Be careful what you touch.
 At home, we always hold the rail of the stairs when ascending.
 But do you really need to do that in the crowded Moscow subway?

 - Don’t play with the money in your pocket.
 According to this article, there are 3,000 types of bacteria on our money.
 Keep it in your wallet and only touch it when you need to spend it.
-Same applies for tokens or other kind of ticket stubs.
+The same applies for tokens or other kinds of ticket stubs.

 What to pack in your traveler’s first aid kit to cure Delhi Belly?

 Of course, you need the standard bandages, gauze pads, tape, and whatnot.
 If it’s too much hassle to make your own first-aid kit when you travel, you can always buy a standard first-aid kit before you travel that contains all the essentials.